e271828e/Flight.jl/docs/notes/design/framework_spec.md

 functions, private by construction, see [§5.2](#52-two-stage-outputs-signatures-bundles-and-the-hand-off-laws), [§11.3](#113-visibility-the-contract-is-the-interface).
 (A presentational
-*unlisted* flag — skipped in logs and GUI but still connectable — was rejected: it pretends privacy without enforcing it, and its motivating case, RNG state feeding the component's own update, dissolves entirely once the update function reads `z` directly.
+*unlisted* flag — skipped in logs and GUI but still connectable — was rejected: it pretends privacy without enforcing it, and its motivating case, RNG state feeding the component's own update, dissolves entirely once the update function reads `x` directly.
 Row 16.)

 ### 4.3 Table mechanics and port granularity